As baseball tries to return to normal, a reminder of how fragile the season may be

 Across the country, red, white and blue bunting hung in chilly ballparks and over sun-dappled fields, many of them hosting fans for the first time in more than a year.
 Few days can muster more national optimism.
-In the nation’s capital, though, a positive test and a scuttled game suggested the return of baseball may not herald a triumphant march to normalcy as much as an awkward stumble.
+In the nation’s capital, though, a scuttled game suggested the return of baseball may not herald a triumphant march to normalcy as much as an awkward stumble.

-“It’s still here,” Nationals Manager Davey Martinez said.
-“We’re still in the midst of a pandemic.
-People need to still take this seriously.
-Unfortunately, it hit us.
-All I can say is, be safe.
-Continue to wear your mask.
-Know that this can still happen to anyone.”
+“It’s still here,” Nationals Manager Dave Martinez said.
+“As I said in spring training, we’re still in the midst of a pandemic, and people need to still take this seriously.
+They really do.
+Unfortunately, it hit us, and we got to take care of our own now.
+All I can say is: Be safe, continue to wear your mask like they ask and know that this still can happen to anyone.”

 In many cities, fans partially filled stadiums and cheers — real ones, not recorded and piped in — echoed across green grass.
 Except for a rainout in Boston, all 26 other teams played Thursday.
 All the players had been tested for the virus, and the scattered fans wore masks, but the games still provided a vivid image of what a more normal summer might look like.

-“I feel like baseball has always been that wonderful conduit for therapy for America,” Cardinals Manager Mike Shlidt said.
+“I feel like baseball has always been that wonderful conduit for therapy for America,” Cardinals Manager Mike Shildt said.
 “Multiple times, multiple different circumstances that have been challenging in this country, baseball has been a constant.
 It’s been there.
 It’s allowed people to have a nice escape from it.”

 In Washington, though, the escape turned into a symbol of the coronavirus’s lurking threat.